Zaradin/Zaradin.github.io/portfolio.md

 ## Heart Disease Classification

 <img src="/assets/img/heart-disease-classification.jpg" alt="Heart Disease Prediction Screenshot" style="max-width: 100%; height: auto; border-radius: 8px;">
-Developed a machine learning model using Scikit-learn to predict heart disease.
-The project involved extensive data preprocessing, feature selection, and ev>
+Developed a machine learning model to predict the likelihood of heart disease using Scikit-learn.
+The model was trained on a publicly available dataset that included various health indicators.
+Before training, I performed data preprocessing and feature selection to enhance model performance.
+I experimented with several classification algorithms and found that Logistic Regression provided the best results, achieving an accuracy of 88.52% in predicting whether a patient has heart disease or not.

 **Technologies Used:**

 -   Python